How virtual assistants are changing keyword research

 Along the same lines, it’s imperative to include “filler words” which might, ordinarily, be omitted in traditional keyword research.
 Words such as “I, the, of the, on the, to, for” make queries more conversational.

-Users include those words when asking their virtual assistants questions, so it’s vital you include them when preparing your keywords for voice searches.
-Latent semantic indexing (LSI) keywords include filler language and can be found in the “search related to” section at the bottom of a Google search results page.
+Latent semantic indexing (LSI) keywords include filler language.
+They can be found in the “search related to” section at the bottom of a Google search results page.

 Industries utilizing virtual assistants